farmalloc/exp_collective_farmalloc/README.md

 Let's execute a benchmark program of a B-tree using our collective allocator library.
 Here, we use the `local+dfs` variant of the B-tree (see Section 5.2) and the "key-value store benchmark" in Section 5.1.1 with parameters $L=200$, $\alpha=1.3$ and $U=0.05$.
-This reproduces the result corresponding to the right most dark gray (purely-local & page-aware (dfs))<!-- TODO: errataに応じてlocal+dfsにする？ -->
-plot in Figure 10c in the paper.
+This reproduces the result corresponding to the right most dark gray (purely-local & page-aware (dfs)) plot in Figure 10c in the paper.

 ```bash